JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Sankhayana_4.md

 2\.
 And having submerged himself at the time prescribed for the bath, he satiates the deities: <span id="p121">[<sup><small>p.
 121</small></sup>]</span>

 3 [^275].
-'Agni may satiate himself; Vâyu may satiate himself; Sûrya may satiate himself; Vish<i>n</i>u may satiate himself; Pra<i>n</i>âpati may satiate himself; Virûpâksha may satiate himself; Sahasrâksha may satiate himself; Soma, Brahman, the Vedas, the gods, the _Ri_shis, and all the metres, the word Om, the word VASHA_T_, the Mahâvyâh<i>n</i>tis, the Sâvitrî, the sacrifices, heaven and earth, the Nakshatras, the air, days and nights, the numbers, the twilights, the oceans, the rivers, the mountains, fields, herbs, trees, Gandharvas and Apsaras, the serpents, the birds, the Siddhas, the Sâdhyas, the Vipras, the Yakshas, the Rakshas, the beings that have these (Rakshas, &c.) at their end, may satiate themselves.
+'Agni may satiate himself; Vâyu may satiate himself; Sûrya may satiate himself; Vish<i>n</i>u may satiate himself; Pra<i>n</i>âpati may satiate himself; Virûpâksha may satiate himself; Sahasrâksha may satiate himself; Soma, Brahman, the Vedas, the gods, the <i>Ri</i>shis, and all the metres, the word Om, the word VASHA_T_, the Mahâvyâh<i>n</i>tis, the Sâvitrî, the sacrifices, heaven and earth, the Nakshatras, the air, days and nights, the numbers, the twilights, the oceans, the rivers, the mountains, fields, herbs, trees, Gandharvas and Apsaras, the serpents, the birds, the Siddhas, the Sâdhyas, the Vipras, the Yakshas, the Rakshas, the beings that have these (Rakshas, &c.) at their end, may satiate themselves.

 ‘I satiate the <i>S</i>ruti; I satiate the Sm<i>ri</i>ti; I satiate the firmness; I satiate the delight; I satiate <span id="p122">[<sup><small>p.
 122</small></sup>]</span> the success; I satiate the thought; I satiate belief and insight, and the memory, cows and Brâhma<i>ri</i>as, movable and immovable things.
 All beings may satiate themselves!’—so far with the sacrificial cord suspended over the left shoulder.